 Confirmation enriches its recipients with the gifts of the Holy Spirit, joins them more perfectly to the Church and strengthens them in witnessing to Christ by word and deed.

 Teens preparing for Confirmation must attend instruction and participate in the Sunday celebration of the Eucharist.
 Registration takes place through the Religious Education Program.
-For more information on the confirmation program please go to the Religious Education page.

 Frequently Asked Questions: